symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic_customize.rst

     {
         public function enhance(array $defaults, Request $request)
         {
-            // own logic.
+            // ... customize the $defaults array

-            // Enhancer MUST return the $defaults but may add or remove values. return $defaults;
+            return $defaults;
         }
     }

 Simply define services for your enhancers and tag them with ``dynamic_router_route_enhancer`` to have them added to the routing.
 You can specify an optional ``priority`` parameter on the tag to control the order in which enhancers are executed.
 The higher the priority, the earlier the enhancer is executed.

 .. configuration-block::

     .. code-block:: yaml

         services:
-            app.routing.enhancer.simple:
+            app.routing.simple_enhancer:
                 class: AppBundle\Routing\Enhancer\SimpleEnhancer
                 tags:
                     -  { name: dynamic_router_route_enhancer, priority: 10 }